elovisae/git-lek/README.md

 This is an alien emoticon: :alien:

 ## Userstory-009

-This is a horisontal rule:
+This is an horisontal rule:
 ---